 Any person who is a victim of a sex offense occurring on campus or at a campus sponsored activity should immediately report the offense to local law enforcement officials.
 Victims of sex offenses are encouraged to seek immediate medical attention and to preserve any physical evidence of such crimes.
 More information is available on Title IX Resources and sexual assault, including frequently asked questions, what to do if you have been sexually assaulted, and sexual respect at Platt College.

-With the approval of the President, the Vice President of Academic Affairs or a designated official shall notify the campus community of campus crimes that may constitute a threat to other students and employees.
+With the approval of the President or a designated official shall notify the campus community of campus crimes that may constitute a threat to other students and employees.
 This notification shall be timely to reduce potential risks on campus and prevent further criminal actions.

 The college is authorized to refuse admission to the campus to any person who does not have legitimate business with a college community member.
 Any college employee may request proper identification of individuals that they encounter on the campus.